Family Law is the Most Significant Unmet Legal Need in BC

 How to Donate

-Rise Women’s Legal Centre is not yet a registered charity.
-If you would like a charitable receipt for your donation, you can donate to West Coast LEAF through their Canada Helps Webpage.
+Rise Women’s Legal Centre is a registered charity.
+You can make a donation through our Canada Helps Webpage.

 Donations can also be mailed to: